 - Home Care does not take the place of the family

 The overall purpose of the Brighter Futures program is to help create healthy family and community environments in which community members and children can thrive.

 The program is made up of five components-mental health, child development, parenting, healthy babies and injury prevention.

 This program assists individuals and families by developing and providing tools to deal with mental health and addiction issues.

 Mental Health and crisis intervention activities include: assessments and counselling services; referrals for treatment and follow-up; after-care and rehabilitation to individuals and communities in crisis; culturally sensitive training for community members and caregivers; and community education and awareness of the nature of mental health and suicide.

 Mental Health Counselling Services

 Mental Wellness means a lot more than the absence of mental illness – it takes in all areas of person’s life.
 Mental Wellness is the presence of factors that promote and maintain physical, mental, emotional and spiritual balance.

 Counselling services are for anyone experiencing something they can’t manage on their own.
-If you need support with one of the following issues, the mental health counsellor is here to help:
+If you need support with one of the following issues, the Mental Health Therapist is here to help:

 - Family violence